Men of a Certain Age

 Men of a Certain Age is an American comedy-drama television series created by Ray Romano and Mike Royce, that ran on TNT from December 7, 2009, to July 6, 2011.
 The hour-long program stars Romano, Andre Braugher, and Scott Bakula as three best friends in their late forties dealing with the realities of being middle aged.
-It won a Peabody Award in 2010.
+The show won a Peabody Award, and Braugher was twice nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.

 On July 15, 2011, TNT cancelled the series after two seasons spanning 22 episodes.

 Plot

 The series follows the adventures of Joe, Owen, and Terry, three men in their late 40s who have been friends since college.
 Joe (Ray Romano) is a timid, separated (later divorced) father of two (Brittany Curran as Lucy, and Braeden Lemasters as Albert) who had dreamed of becoming a pro golfer but now owns a party supply store, and has a gambling addiction.
 Owen (Andre Braugher) is an anxiety-stricken, diabetic husband and father, who works at a job he hates, selling cars at a dealership owned and managed by his authoritative father, former NBA player Owen Thoreau, Sr. (Richard Gant).
 Terry (Scott Bakula) is an apartment building manager and semi-retired actor desperate to relive his past glory.
 He has never married, and usually dates much younger women.

 In the second season, Owen's father has retired and left Owen in charge of the dealership, where Owen hires Terry as a salesman.
 Joe, now officially divorced, turns 50 and attempts to qualify for the PGA Senior Tour.